ivabrunec/ivabrunec/README.md

 👋 Hi, I’m Iva.
 I'm a research scientist with a PhD in cognitive neuroscience. <br>
 🌱 I primarily use R for data visualization and Python for analyses and statistics.
 I'm particularly interested in spatial data visualization.
-I'm currently learning d3.js to build interactive visualizations and further developing generative art skills in R/ggplot. <br><br>
+I'm currently learning d3.js to build interactive visualizations. <br><br>
 You can find more about me [on my website](https://ivabrunec.github.io/).

 <!---